SHT library API. More...

 | ht | The hash table. |

-| _Bool sht_empty | ( | const struct sht_ht * | ht | ) |
+| bool sht_empty | ( | const struct sht_ht * | ht | ) |

 Determine whether a table is empty.